albertnis/albert.nz/content/blog/pfeifer-biv-otahake-hot-pools/index.md

 <figcaption>Dinner time beside the hot pools</figcaption>

-With the delayed itinerary, we decided to split the party: Will and Hayley would speed onwards to complete the traverse, while the four others would head back to Morrions Footbridge (the easy way--that is, not going over a sizeable mountain).
+With the delayed itinerary, we decided to split the party: Will and Hayley would speed onwards to complete the traverse, while the four others would head back to Morrisons Footbridge (the easy way--that is, not going over a sizeable mountain).
 While it was a shame to miss the views of Tarn Col in brilliant weather, I was happy to return home before nightfall and in one piece, with plenty of Arthur's Pass secrets remaining for me to explore another day.

 [stream]: ./DSC09522.jpg
 [spur]: ./DSC09534.jpg